helenmurugan/true-words-quiz/README.md

 * The cover image was downloaded from [Pexels](https://www.pexels.com/photo/black-and-white-book-business-close-up-267669/).

 ### Content
 *  Question and answer content was written by the developer.
-Definitions were taken from the Merriam-Webster English Dictionary.
+Definitions were taken or adapted from the [Dictionary by Merriam-Webster](https://www.merriam-webster.com/).

 ### Acknowledgements
 * I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.